Home chevron_right Council and democracy chevron_right Civic and ceremonial chevron_right Remembrance Sunday

 Armistice Day is commemorated every year on 11 November to mark the armistice signed between the allies of World War I and Germany at Compiègne which came into effect at 11am, the 'eleventh hour of the eleventh day of the eleventh month' of 1918.

-This year's remembrance events will begin with the laying of the first poppy on Thursday 9 November 2023.
+This year's remembrance events began with the laying of the first poppy on Thursday 9 November 2023.
+Download the order of service for the laying of the first poppy.

-A small service will take place at the cenotaph on Saturday 11 November 2023 for Armistice Day.
+A small service took place at the cenotaph on Saturday 11 November 2023 for Armistice Day.

-This year's Remembrance Sunday event will take place on Sunday 12 November 2023, with a parade and service.
+This year's Remembrance Sunday event took place on Sunday 12 November 2023, with a parade and service.
+Download the order of service for Remembrance Sunday.

 Check the civic events calendar for more information.